splunk-terraform/terraform-provider-signalfx/website/docs/r/detector.html.markdown

 ---
 layout: "signalfx"
-page_title: "SignalFx: signalfx_detector"
+page_title: "Splunk Observability Cloud: signalfx_detector"
 sidebar_current: "docs-signalfx-resource-dashboard"
 description: |-
-  Allows Terraform to create and manage SignalFx Dashboards
+  Allows Terraform to create and manage dashboards in Splunk Observability Cloud
 ---

 # Resource: signalfx_detector

-Provides a SignalFx detector resource.
+Provides a Splunk Observability Cloud detector resource.
 This can be used to create and manage detectors.

-~> **NOTE** If you're interested in using SignalFx detector features such as Historical Anomaly, Resource Running Out, or others then consider building them in the UI first then using the "Show SignalFlow" feature to extract the value for `program_text`.
+~> **NOTE** If you're interested in using Splunk Observability Cloud detector features such as Historical Anomaly, Resource Running Out, or others then consider building them in the UI first then using the "Show SignalFlow" feature to extract the value for `program_text`.
 You may also consult the [documentation for detector functions in signalflow-library](https://github.com/signalfx/signalflow-library/tree/master/library/signalfx/detectors).

-~> **NOTE** When you want to "Change or remove write permissions for a user other than yourself" regarding detectors, use a session token of an administrator to authenticate the SignalFx provider.
+~> **NOTE** When you want to "Change or remove write permissions for a user other than yourself" regarding detectors, use a session token of an administrator to authenticate the Splunk Observability Cloud provider.
 See [Operations that require a session token for an administrator](https://dev.splunk.com/observability/docs/administration/authtokens#Operations-that-require-a-session-token-for-an-administrator).

-## Example Usage
+## Example

 ```tf
 resource "signalfx_detector" "application_delay" {